-The Atheist Academic IX: My First Day of Teaching Bible Lit
+The Atheist Academic: My First Day of Teaching Bible Lit

 I walk into the classroom, already defensive.
 A room packed with pious-looking students stare at me, holding their thick Bibles in their hands.
 Nervous, I stand in front of the room and stammer that I’m teaching the Bible… as literature.
 I tell them that we won’t be engaging in philosophical discussion.
 The students start yelling and holding up crosses.
 I melt into an atheist puddle on the floor.